EXPLAINER-How the EU can finance economic recovery after the COVID-19 pandemic

 CORONABONDS OR EUROBONDS

-France has proposed a Recovery Fund that would be financed through joint debt issuance.
-The fund could be around 3% of EU gross domestic product, or some 420 billion euros.
-After borrowing on the market, it would lend on to governments so that all member countries can benefit from a low and equal borrowing cost for the recovery.
+France has proposed a Recovery Fund of around 3% of EU gross domestic product -- about 420 billion euros -- financed through joint debt issuance.
+After borrowing on the market, it would lend to governments so that all EU members can benefit from a low and equal funding costs.

+Paris did not give any technical details of how the fund might be set up, what its capital would be or whether the liability of its members would joint and several.

 The main obstacle, however, is political.
-Even though the fund's borrowing would be limited in scope and only for the particular purpose of getting Europe's economy going again, it would not fly in Germany, the Netherlands, Finland or Austria, for whom joint debt is legally or politically unacceptable.
+Even though the fund's borrowing would be limited in scope and only for the purpose of getting Europe's economy going again, joint debt remains legally or politically unacceptable for Germany, the Netherlands, Finland and Austria.

 JOINT BORROWING USING THE EU'S LONG-TERM BUDGET

-A more realistic option, proposed by EU Budget Commissioner Johannes Hahn, is that borrowing for the recovery be done by the executive European Commission -- which has a triple-A credit rating -- against the security of the next EU long-term budget.
+A more likely option, proposed by EU Budget Commissioner Johannes Hahn, is that borrowing for the recovery be done by the executive European Commission, which has a triple-A credit rating, against the security of the next EU long-term budget.

-The Commission could borrow around 100 billion euros a year on the market for three to four years after the epidemic, during which the recovery would take place.
+The Commission could borrow around 100 billion euros a year for two to four years after the epidemic.

-Each year it would leverage that sum 10 times -- to 1 trillion euros a year -- by using the same method as in the EU's flagship investment plan over the last five years: buying the riskiest tranches of an investment to attract private capital.
+Each year it would leverage that sum 10 times, to 1 trillion euros a year, using the same method as in the EU's flagship investment plan over the last five years -- buying the riskiest tranches of an investment to attract private capital.

-The scheme, which would provide around 4 trillion euros for the recovery over four years, would depend on EU governments providing implicit guarantees.
+The scheme, which would provide around 2 to 4 trillion euros for the recovery over two to four years, would depend on EU governments providing implicit guarantees.

-This could be done by temporarily -- for three to four years -- raising the maximum limit of 1.23% of EU gross national income set for the EU budget's "own resources", to 2%.
+This could be done by temporarily raising the maximum limit of EU gross national income set for the EU budget's "own resources" to 2% from 1.23%.
 GNI is the EU's preferred measure of economic output.

-EU leaders will discuss this option, although they are unlikely to make a decision on it on April 23.
+EU leaders will discuss this option on April 23, although they are unlikely to make a decision immediately.

+But France and Germany, the most powerful EU countries, seem open to the idea.
+German Chancellor Angela Merkel signalled readiness on Monday to finance recovery from the pandemic through a bigger European Union budget and joint debt issuance via the Commission.

+French President Emmanuel Macron told the Financial Times the EU had "no choice" but to set up a fund that "could issue common debt with a common guarantee".
+That could dovetail with the Commission proposal as the fund could be a special purpose vehicle set up by the EU executive and the common guarantee would be the seven-year EU budget.

 REDISTRIBUTION OF MONEY VIA THE EU LONG-TERM BUDGET

-The EU budget, now under tough negotiation, is likely to be between 180 billion and 240 billion euros a year.
-Almost one-third of it goes to support farmers and yet agriculture produces only around 1% of EU GDP.
-Another third goes towards equalising standards of living in countries of the 27-nation bloc.
+The EU budget, now under negotiation, is likely to be between 180 billion and 240 billion euros a year.
+Almost one-third of it goes to support farming, which produces only around 1% of EU GDP.
+Another third goes towards equalising living standards across the bloc.

-The next 2021-2027 budget could redirect funds from the less productive areas to focus them more on industrial, digital and green policy to help the EU economy modernise after the slump.
+The next 2021-2027 budget could redirect funds from less productive areas to focus them on industrial, digital and green policy to help the EU economy modernise after the slump.

+It could also front-load spending to aid recovery in the initial years of the budget, though leaving less for later.

 (Reporting by Jan Strupczewski; Editing by Catherine Evans)